mttwhlly/sia/documents/design.md

 ## 1. Overview

-This document outlines the high-level architecture design for Simple Integration Application for Paychex (ExpenseWire) interview.
+This document outlines the high-level architecture design for the Simple Integration Application.

 This design document addresses the architectural requirements, provides a high-level design, considers alternatives, and outlines a timeline for implementation.